Godey's Lady's Book: Overview

 The magazine was published by Louis A. Godey of Philadelphia for 48 years (1830–1878).
 Godey intended to take advantage of the popularity of gift books, many of which were marketed specifically to women.
 Each issue contained poetry, articles, and engravings created by prominent writers and other artists of the time.
 Sarah Josepha Hale (author of "Mary Had a Little Lamb") was its editor from 1837 until 1877 and only published original, American manuscripts.
 Although the magazine was read and contained work by both men and women, Hale published three special issues that only included work done by women.

 When Hale started at Godey's, the magazine had a circulation of ten thousand subscribers.
 Two years later, it jumped to 40,000 and by 1860 had 150,000 subscribers.

 In 1845, Louis Godey began copyrighting each issue of the magazine to prevent other magazine and newspaper editors from infringing their texts.
-This move, a first in America, was criticized by editors at the Baltimore Saturday Visiter.
+This move, a first in the United States, was criticized by editors at the Baltimore Saturday Visiter.
 They called it a "narrowly selfish course" and stated that Godey would "rue it bitterly".